 !
 Using map_entry character interface

-call map%map_entry( 'key_string', other, conflict)
+call map%map_entry( 'key_string', 4, conflict)

 print *, 'CONFLICT = ', conflict